-My name's Craig Loewen, I study Mechatronics Engineering at the University of Waterloo.
+My name's Craig Loewen.
+I'm currently a Program Manager at Microsoft, and before that I studied Mechatronics Engineering at the University of Waterloo.
 I pride myself in being a cross-discipline problem solver.
 I've worked in a wide range of industries, from automotive to software, and have a wide range of skills from development to management.
 I enjoy designing, creating, and leaving things better from where I found them.
-I have a strong desire for excellence.
-This shows through my hard work as I am ranked 1st in my class of 140+ students in one of the most competitive engineering programs in Canada.
-I enjoy inspiring others through teamwork, and as president of the Waterloo Weightlifting & Fitness Club I am able to push people to realize their fitness goals.
 I'm a South African Canadian, and have lived in Europe, Africa, and Canada.
-My main hobbies are weight lifting, camping and hiking.
+My main hobbies are weight lifting, playing the guitar and hiking.

 WatVision is a project that aims to empower every blind or visually impaired person to use any touch screen.